realpython/python-guide/docs/starting/which-python.rst

 If you are writing open-source Python code and want to reach the widest possible audience, targeting CPython is your best bet.
-If you need to use any packages that are rely on C extensions for their functionality (eg: numpy) then CPython is your only choice.
+If you need to use any packages that rely on C extensions for their functionality (eg: numpy) then CPython is your only choice.

 Being the reference implementation, all versions of the Python language are